 - 1/4 cup whole milk

 - In a medium bowl, mix together the graham cracker crumbs, walnuts, and melted butter.
-Press into the bottom and up the sides of an 8-inch springform pan.
+Press into the bottom and up the sides of the pan.
 Place on a cookie sheet and set aside.

 Looking for more St. Patrick’s Day recipes?
 I am joining other awesome bloggers with a St. Patrick’s Day round-up, so check out what they made: